Interrubble/EmployeeTracker/README.md

 ## Usage

 To use this application, run "Node server.js" in the terminal.
 It will bring up a menu to view all departments, view all employees, add a department, add a role, add an employee, and update an employee role.
 Whenever an option is selected from the above, further options will be prompted to be filled in by the user.
-After all prompts are answered, information will be generated into the table presented to the user..
+After all prompts are answered, information will be generated into the table presented to the user.

 ## Contributions